-These amazing machines provide uninterrupted power for themselves with high duty cycles for quality welds.
+These amazing machines provide uninterrupted power with high duty cycles for quality welds.

 But running several different processes can carry a serious price tag.

 Make sure you get all the welding power you need without paying more than you should.

-With a lot of options online, we’ve narrowed them down and listed some of the best engine driven welder generators available.
+With many options online, we’ve narrowed them down and listed some of the best engine-driven welder generators available.